noritersand/noritersand.github.io/_posts/2022-01-07-dbms-mariadb-노트-note.md

   case
     when column_type like 'int%' then 'Integer'
     when column_type like 'varchar%' then 'String'
-    when column_type like 'date%' then 'LocalDate'
+    when column_type like 'date%' then 'java.time.LocalDate'
-    when column_type like 'time%' then 'LocalTime'
+    when column_type like 'time%' then 'java.time.LocalTime'
-    when column_type like 'datetime%' then 'LocalDateTime'
+    when column_type like 'datetime%' then 'java.time.LocalDateTime'
     when column_type like 'tinyint%' then 'Integer'
     when column_type like 'smallint%' then 'Integer'
     when column_type like 'mediumint%' then 'Integer'